Advice from our physiotherapist

 Recommended protection & support

 To reduce the discomfort, there are different types of protection that can be adapted to the nature of the problem.
-Relief elbow protection can reduce the load on the tendon attachments and relieve inflammation, while compression support contributes to increased circulation and supports recovery.
-In the case of overextension problems, movement-restricting elbow orthoses are often used to protect against harmful movements.
+Relief elbow pads can reduce the load on the tendon attachments and relieve inflammation, while compression support contributes to increased circulation and supports recovery.
+In cases of overextension problems, movement-restricting elbow orthoses are often used to protect against harmful movements.
 In addition, ergonomic aids in everyday life and at work can reduce the risk of stressful movements and contribute to faster recovery.
+Find all our elbow pads here.